castleproject-deprecated/Transactions/readme.md

 Documentation on [Wiki!](https://github.com/haf/Castle.Services.Transaction/wiki)

+# Overview Transactions

-Castle Transactions enables
+Castle Transactions 3.0 enables the .Net coder with:

- * NTFS File Transactions (kernel transactions)
+ * Transactional NTFS (TxF - File Transactions) with the KTM/Kernel Transaction Manager.
- * In memory (volatile) resource managers and transaction synchronizations.
- * Integration with Lightweight Transaction Managers
+ * Integration with System.Transactions
+ * 'Nice'/easy creation of CommittableTransaction/DependentTransaction that exposes more features than TransactionScope.
+ * Retry policies for transactions

 The .IO namespace of Castle Transactions enables:

  * A better tested Path util than what's in the .Net Framework.
- * A MapPath (as seen in ASP.Net) implementation.
+ * A MapPath-implementation (as seen in ASP.Net).
+ * Full directory/file name length support.
+No more "PathTooLongException" or borked install or build scripts.

+# Roadmap

+Castle.Transactions 3.1 will enable:

+ * Transactional Registry - Managed API (TxR - Registry Transactions)
+ * Full support for all transacted file methods in the Windows kernel:
+   * CopyFileTransacted
+   * CreateDirectoryTransacted
+   * CreateFileTransacted
+   * CreateHardLinkTransacted
+   * CreateSymbolicLinkTransacted
+   * DeleteFileTransacted
+   * FindFirstFileNameTransactedW
+   * FindFirstFileTransacted
+   * FindFirstStreamTransactedW
+   * GetCompressedFileSizeTransacted
+   * GetFileAttributesTransacted
+   * GetFullPathNameTransacted
+   * GetLongPathNameTransacted
+   * MoveFileTransacted
+   * RemoveDirectoryTransacted
+   * SetFileAttributesTransacted

+***

-Castle AutoTx enables (current development roadmap):
+## Castle AutoTx 3.0 enables the .Net coder with:

- * Easy transaction integration through inversion of control.
+ * Easily applying transactions through inversion of control.
- * Easy retry-policies for dead connections or deadlocks or livelocks such as a contended lock causing victim database transactions.
+ * Easily applying Retry-Policies to transactional methods
- * Compensations when transactions die.
+ * Compensations when transactions abort.

-##Before release (3.0):

-  * Integrate the file transactions into the nNextTransactions project.
-  * Write a few more tests testing error conditions, including the repro on the (mailing list)[http://groups.google.com/group/castle-project-devel/browse_thread/thread/4ccc0fe4c6c12763] by John Surcombe.
-  * Try to implement the retry policies
-  * Try to implement InDoubt policies??
-  * Give a few basic examples in this readme-file.

-##vNext+1:

-  * Include migration-scaffolding-classes firing the same events from v2.1/2.5.
-  * Implement async transactions being spawned through calls to ITxManager

 ## Getting in Touch